Skip to main content

 11 min read

 Your website goes down and you hear about it from your customers first?
 It doesn't have to be that way.
 With automated uptime monitoring, you get notified within seconds, not hours.
-In this guide, we show you how to combine professional server monitoring with automation.
+In this guide, we show you how to combine professional server monitoring with automation using tools like n8n and Make.com.
+You can route alerts to Slack, Microsoft Teams, or Telegram.

 Why Automate Uptime Monitoring?